faishal-developer/by-cycle-center-client-side/README.md

 * For an admin there is a admin panel
 * an admin can add a product
 * an admin can make another one admin and can manage all orders
+* please log in with (email:admin@admin.com password:123456) to sea admin panel